kkim22/PublicSafety-Database/README.md

 3. From command line,

 	type: "ruby main.rb" to run the application

--When you log in, you need I.D. and password.
+	* When you log in, you need I.D. and password.
 (ID: 1234 Password: 1234)

--You can check the data type of the attributes in data.sql file
+	* You can check the data type of the attributes in data.sql file

 	type: "ruby test.rb"  to run the function tests

 	type: "ruby crud_test.rb" to run the create, read, update, and delete tests